Cosmo-Tech/cosmotech-api-python-client/docs/DatasetApi.md

 Refresh data on dataset from dataset's source

 Refresh dataset from parent source.
-At date, sources can be:      dataset (refresh from another dataset)      Azure Digital twin       Azure storage      Local File (import a new file)  During refresh, datas are overwritten
+At date, sources can be:      dataset (refresh from another dataset)      Azure Digital twin      Azure storage      Local File (import a new file)  During refresh, datas are overwritten Note: This endpoint is activated only if `csm.platform.twincache.useGraphModule` property is set to true

 ### Example